lioshi/LswMemcacheBundle/README.md

                 'Testa\ArticleBundle\Article'
         )
     );

-Dans une requete doctrine (cache result doctrine), !! attention au TTL (time to live)
+See : Lsw/MemcacheBundle/Cache/LoggingMemcache.php function set()

+In a doctrine query use useResultCache() function.
+Beware of TTL (time to live), the cache invalidator not delete this memcached entries

     $tags = $this->createQueryBuilder('tag')
          ->select('tag.name')